chunsang0126/week_1_project_chun/readme.md

 # Flow of Code

-1. Randomly generate a number within a range --- some functions can do that
+1. Randomly generate a number within a range ---  some function can do that
-2. Receiving input from player
+2. Receiving input from player --- input()
-3. Comparing that input with **_THE NUMBER_**
+3. Comparing that input with **_THE NUMBER_** --- if / while loops
-4. Prompting message regarding the results, until running out of guesses
+4. Prompting message regarding the results, until running out of guesses --- if / while loops
-5. **End Game** and prompt **New Game**
+5. **End Game** and prompt **New Game** --- ???
+6. Error handling --- if loops + print()